nwyche9/Stock-Predictions/README.md

     A simple multiple linear regression model that takes some data from an api to calculate whether or not a stock will increase or decrease.

+ FreezeGraph.py:
+     A script to freeze a graph at the current moment to be used by other folders later.